 A halfpenny roll will serve us all;

 You find milk and I'll find flour,

 And we'll have a pudding in half-an-hour.

-It reminded me of a rhythmic hand-clapping, pattycake-like song we used to sing when I was a child.
+That reminded me of the second one--a rhythmic hand-clapping, pattycake-like song we used to sing when I was a child.
 We knew it was archaic even back then but it was still fun.
 Did I learn it from my mom?
 In Girl Scouts?
 Apparently it too has been around for a long, long time, so you might know a slightly different version.

 Oh little playmate, come out and play with me,

 And bring your dollies three, Climb up my apple tree, Shout down my rain barrel, Slide down my cellar door, And we’ll be jolly friends

 The third was from a book, Betsy In Spite of Herself, that I had picked up at a yard sale, then pulled off my shelf one evening recently when I was looking for something "different" to read.
 Originally published in 1946, it is part of the "Betsy and Tacy" series, written by Maud Hart Lovelace (which I did not read as a child, by the way).
 The series is based to a significant degree on Lovelace's childhood and adolescence in Mankato, Minnesota during the late 1890s and early 1900s.
 The following scene take's place in Betsy's living room and is typical of the way she spends her time with her high school friends in the evening.